Language:

 To start your business, identify your goals and values for your dog breeding business.
 Start by addressing these concepts to flesh out your plan:

-Startup Costs — Think about the costs you need for your breeding business, like whelping kits, incubators, crates, beds, and more.
-Find a reputable site like My Breeder Supply to help equip your spot with everything you need to take care of your dogs and pups and write out your cost estimation and how you’ll be able to profit from it.
+Startup Costs — Consider the costs you need for your breeding business, like whelping kits, incubators, crates, beds, and more.
+Find a reputable site like My Breeder Supply to help equip your spot with everything you need to care for your dogs and pups.
+Write out your cost estimation and how you’ll be able to profit from it.

 3. Target Market